-AGCS SE's risk capital for currency risk amounted to € 541,185 (441,131) thousand at the end of 2023, an increase of € 100,054 thousand or 23% on the previous year.
-The increase is mainly due to a higher US dollar exposure as a result of the strategic investment in AGR US.
+AGCS SE's risk capital for currency risk amounted to \in 693,623 (\in 541,185) thousand at the end of 2024, an increase of \in 152,437 thousand or 28% on the previous year.
+This increase is mainly due to the higher US dollar exposure resulting from the strategic investment in AGR US and the currency hedging methodology applied to IFRS values rather than MVBS values.
 In addition, the partially non-currency hedged global real estate portfolio and alternative investments held in foreign currencies contribute to currency risk.

 As a globally active insurance company, AGCS SE holds assets and liabilities in many different currencies.
-A comprehensive process has been implemented to identify and manage foreign currency risks.
-Foreign currency risks from bonds and technical provisions are largely currency hedged.
-The local own funds of AGCS SE Singapore, Hong Kong, Korea and India branch offices are invested in the local functional currencies.
+A comprehensive process has been implemented to identify and manage foreign currency risks Foreign currency risks from bonds and technical provisions are largely currency hedged.
+The local own funds of AGCS SE Singapore, Hong Kong, South Korea and India branch offices are invested in the local currencies.

-The currency risk stemmed primarily from the US dollar, which accounted for 79% of the total, and is mainly attributable to the strategic participation in AGR US.
+The currency risk stemmed primarily from the US dollar, which accounted for 82% of the total, and is mainly attributable to the strategic participation in AGR US.